 7. Severe Blood Loss or Trauma

-Severe blood loss can occur on the inside of the body (such as a bleed in the digestive tract) or on outside the body (due to a severe wound or traumatic amputation).
-If the body loses enough blood, this will cause there not to be enough blood in the blood vessels, and the blood pressure will drop.
+Severe blood loss can occur on the inside of the body (such as a bleed in the digestive tract) or on the outside of the body (due to a severe wound or traumatic amputation).
+If the body loses enough blood, this will cause there not to be enough blood in the blood vessels, and this causes blood pressure to drop.